-This summer has seen a significant increase in hand-foot-and-mouth disease cases in several U.S. states.
-True to its name, the mild but highly contagious illness is characterized by a rash and sores in the mouth and on the hands and feet, and is often accompanied by a fever.
+True to its name, the mild but highly contagious illness is characterized by a rash and sores in the mouth and on the hands and feet and is often accompanied by a fever.
 The illness is caused by a virus that is easily spread through schools and childcare centers, most commonly affecting children under the age of 10.
-However, this year, there has also been an unexpected increase in hand-foot-and-mouth disease cases in adults.

 The first signs of hand-foot-and-mouth disease usually develop three to six days after you or your child are infected.
-In some individuals, all symptoms are present, whereas in others there are only one or two symptoms.
+In some individuals, all symptoms are present, whereas, in others, there are only one or two symptoms.
 The symptoms typically start with a fever and possibly a sore throat.
-This is sometimes accompanied with a lowered appetite and a general feeling of being unwell (malaise).
-A day or two after the onset of the fever, painful sores may form in the mouth or throat, or on the tongue.
-Following this, a rash may appear on the hands and feet, and occasionally the buttocks.
-The rash can later turn into blisters, and sores may also appear on the elbows or knees.
+This is sometimes accompanied by a lowered appetite and a general feeling of being unwell (malaise).
+A day or two after the onset of the fever, painful sores may form in the mouth or throat or on the tongue.
+Following this, a rash may appear on the hands, feet, and occasionally the buttocks.
+The rash can later become blisters, and sores may also appear on the elbows or knees.
 Infants and toddlers experiencing symptoms may also become irritable.

 There is no treatment or vaccine for hand-foot-and-mouth disease.
 The illness usually passes on its own within 7 to 10 days.
-However, there are actions that can be taken to alleviate the discomfort while waiting for the illness to run its course.
+However, some actions can be taken to alleviate the discomfort while waiting for the illness to run its course.

-Children with sores in the mouth may have trouble swallowing, so make sure they get enough to eat and drink.
-Cold treats such as yogurt, smoothies and ice cream can be eaten to alleviate a sore throat.
+Children with sores in the mouth may have trouble swallowing, so ensure they get enough to eat and drink.
+Cold treats such as yogurt, smoothies, and ice cream can be eaten to alleviate a sore throat.

 Pain from sores can be treated with pain relievers such as acetaminophen or ibuprofen, which are available over the counter.
 Do not give Aspirin (generic name: acetylsalicylic acid) to children, as it can result in serious illness.